Hukum

-Hukum (foaled 2 April 2017) is a British Thoroughbred racehorse.
+Hukum (foaled 2 April 2017) is a British Thoroughbred racehorse and sire.
 He won the second of his two starts as a juvenile in 2019 and improved to become a high-class middle-distance performer in the following year when he took the King George V Stakes and Geoffrey Freer Stakes.
 In 2021 he repeated his win in the Geoffrey Freer Stakes as well as taking the Tapster Stakes, John Smith's Silver Cup Stakes and Cumberland Lodge Stakes.
-Hukum went on to further success as a five-year-old when he won the Dubai City of Gold and the Coronation Cup.
+Hukum went on to further success as a five-year-old when he won the Dubai City of Gold and the Coronation Cup before his season was ended by injury.
+He returned as a six-year-old to win the Brigadier Gerard Stakes and the King George VI and Queen Elizabeth Stakes.
+The horse was retired on 15 October 2023 to stand at stud in Japan.

 Background

 Hukum is a bay horse with no white markings bred in England by Hamdan bin Rashid Al Maktoum's Shadwell Estate.
 The colt was sent into training with Owen Burrows at Kingwood House Stable near Lambourn in Berkshire.
 He has been ridden in all of his races by Jim Crowley.

 He was from the ninth crop of foals sired by Sea the Stars who won the 2000 Guineas, Epsom Derby and Prix de l'Arc de Triomphe in 2009.
 His other major winners have included Harzand, Taghrooda, Stradivarius, Sea of Class and Sea The Moon.

 Hukum's dam Aghareed showed good racing ability, winning two of her five starts including the Listed Prix de Liancourt before becoming a successful broodmare whose other foals included Baaeed.
 She was a daughter of the Breeders' Cup Filly & Mare Turf winner Lahudood and a female-line descendant of the outstanding racehorse and broodmare Height of Fashion.